zzyfd/RCD-page/index.md

 | How noise decorrelation works for noise editting | How to control denoising results using RCD |
 |  ----  | ----  |
 | <img src="Fig/ND.jpg" alt="ND" width="480"  class="center" /> | <img src="Fig/control.png" alt="control" width="480"  class="center" />|
-|With ND block, the covariance of learned noisesis reduced to almost zero, allowing us to derive determined interpolated results with target noise intensity.
-In contrast, without the Noise Decorrelation block the output noise level can not be guaranteed | Our AutoTune module can generate high-quality results using just the reference control parameters.
-Users can further improve the result by artificially tuning {ci} around {ci}, even at the same noiselevel.
+|The inclusion of the ND block results in a significant reduction in the covariance of learned noises, effectively driving it towards zero.
+This reduction enables us to calculate precise interpolated outcomes with the desired noise intensity.
+On the contrary, in the absence of the Noise Decorrelation block, the level of output noise cannot be assured.  | Our AutoTune module is capable of producing top-notch outcomes by solely utilizing the reference control parameters.
+Additionally, users have the flexibility to enhance the results even further by manually adjusting the ${c_i}$ values around ${\bar{c_i}}$ , all while maintaining the same level of noise.

 ## Visulizations